 After creating the grid, you can add it to any area on your site using a simple shortcode.
 Helpful tutorials are included to help beginners get started.
 Exploring the examples also gives a beginner an idea of the possibilities with this plugin.
-And if you like what you’ve designed, you can export the grid and all the meta data to a theme or to another WordPress install.
+And if you like what you’ve designed, you can export the grid and all the metadata to a theme or to another WordPress install.

 uSquare makes it possible for developers to take the website to a whole new level using elegant layouts.
 You can add any number of squares to the grid and pick the items that go into them.

 Moreover, you can set it to pull content from existing posts or posts from a particular category, and also edit the details of each item.
 It helps to display content in a post-thumbnail style.
-You can use it for displaying a lot more than posts – team members, services, products, designs, offers and more.
+You can use it for displaying a lot more than posts – team members, services, products, designs, offers, and more.

 Building highly customized grids is possible with uSquare.
 The order of the items can be changed simply by drag and drop.
-Not only that, you can choose what happens when a user clicks on an item in the grid – lead them to another page, or open a lightbox to view an image or present information in an overlay over the grid.
+Not only that, but you can also choose what happens when a user clicks on an item in the grid – lead them to another page, or open a lightbox to view an image or present information in an overlay over the grid.

-UberGrid will help you bring your WordPress site to life with nice looking layouts of square items.
+UberGrid will help you bring your WordPress site to life with nice-looking layouts of square items.
 Possible applications include presenting your portfolio, team, products, photos, blog posts.
 One of the best features of this plugin is its flexibility.
 Also, almost every feature of the plugin can be customized.

 Using existing posts like WooCommerce products or any custom type post, you can build a grid automatically.
-It supports various media types such as images, Google maps, YouTube, vimeo and text support.
+It supports various media types such as images, Google Maps, YouTube, Vimeo, and text support.
 There’s also support for on-hover descriptions with animation options.

 The Grid is an advanced, versatile, grid building plugin for WordPress.
 You’ll surely be able to find the appearance you want for your grid from among the 30 pre-defined skins.
 Just in case you do not find one you like, the advanced skin builder will help you build one.
 You have control over every detail from an easy-to-use interface.